tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-INTERNAL_PREREQUISITES_NOT_MET if (1) dwc:dateIdentified is EMPTY, or (2) dwc:dateIdentified contains an invalid value according to ISO 8601-1, or (3) bdq:includeEventDate=true and dwc:eventDate is not a valid ISO 8601-1 date; COMPLIANT if the value of dwc:dateIdentified is between bdq:earliestValidDate and bdq:latestValidDate inclusive and either (1) dwc:eventDate is EMPTY or bdq:includeEventDate=false, or (2) if dwc:eventDate is a valid ISO 8601-1 date and dwc:dateIdentified overlaps or is later than the dwc:eventDate; otherwise NOT_COMPLIANT
+INTERNAL_PREREQUISITES_NOT_MET if (1) dwc:dateIdentified is bdq:Empty, or (2) dwc:dateIdentified contains an invalid value according to ISO 8601-1, or (3) bdq:includeEventDate=true and dwc:eventDate is not a valid ISO 8601-1 date; COMPLIANT if the value of dwc:dateIdentified is between bdq:earliestValidDate and bdq:latestValidDate inclusive and either (1) dwc:eventDate is bdq:Empty or bdq:includeEventDate=false, or (2) if dwc:eventDate is a valid ISO 8601-1 date and dwc:dateIdentified overlaps or is later than the dwc:eventDate; otherwise NOT_COMPLIANT

 ### Information Elements